 The parties agreed upon mutual goals to guide the development of these monitoring plans.
-The common hydrologic goals of the parties are to manage the development of groundwater by SNWA without 1) causing any injury to federal water rights, and 2) any unreasonable adverse effects to federal resources and special status species within the area of interest.605
+The common hydrologic goals of the parties are to manage the development of groundwater by SNWA without 1) causing any injury to federal water rights and 2) any

-The Stipulation established a Technical Review Panel ("TRP"), for the hydrologic plan, a Biological Resource Team ("BRT"), for the biological plan, and an Executive Committee to oversee implementation and execution of the agreement.606 The TRP and BRT are composed of subject matter experts who act as representatives from each of the parties to the Stipulation who review, analyze, interpret, and evaluate information collected under the plan.
-The technical panels will also evaluate model results and make recommendations to the Executive Committee.607
+The Stipulation established a Technical Review Panel ("TRP"), for the hydrologic plan, a Biological Resource Team ("BRT"), for the biological plan, and an Executive Committee to oversee implementation and execution of the agreement.608 The TRP and BRT are composed of subject matter experts who act as representatives from each of the parties to the Stipulation who review, analyze, interpret, and evaluate information collected under the plan.
+The technical panels will also evaluate model results and make recommendations to the Executive Committee.609

 The technical review teams for both the hydrologic component and the biologic component work together to accomplish the goals of the Stipulation.
-For example, Mr. Prieur testified that during development of the monitoring plan, the teams conducted joint field trips to identify springs that were of biologic interest and should be included in the hydrologic monitoring plan network.608 The Applicant's representatives regularly meet with the TRP and the BRT to discuss ways to best utilize each group's data and to discuss any additional hydrologic data that may be needed under the plan.609
+For example, Mr. Prieur testified that during development of the monitoring plan, the teams conducted joint field trips to identify springs that were of biologic interest and should be included in the hydrologic monitoring plan network.610 The Applicant's representatives regularly meet with the TRP and the BRT to discuss ways to best utilize each group's data and to discuss any additional hydrologic data that may be needed under the plan.611